Could I be a foster parent?

 Children in foster care range from 0 to 21 years old, have experienced trauma, and may have a hard time trusting adults.
 Some children may have emotional or physical challenges which have the best outcomes when they are part of a family.

-There is a special need for foster parents who can provide care to babies and young children while supporting the work of reunification with their birth families, for foster parents able to welcome sibling groups of three or more children, and for older youth.
+There is a special need for resource parents who are able to welcome older youth, sibling groups of three or more children, or infants and young children while supporting the work of reunification with their birth families.

 What kind of support is available to foster parents?